Beauty Can’t Save You

 Please understand me.
 I’m not trying to compare the fairly tale wonder of Beauty and the Beast to the deplorable immorality of Fifty Shades (of Gross).
 That would be ridiculous.

 However, what is also ridiculous, and more to the point – dangerous – is the basic love story related by both movies (and many others).
-And though Beauty gives the story line a child-friendly polish, the narrative is just as dangerous without the violent pornographic imagery of Fifty.
+And though Beauty and the Beast gives the story line a child-friendly polish, the narrative is just as dangerous without the violent pornographic imagery of Fifty.

 What’s the Moral of the Story?